tommay/risp/README.md

 I think blowing the stack is due to a lack of tail-call optimization.
 I could possibly use trampolines to get around this.

-Update: I tried trampolines and that didn't help.
+Update: I tried trampolines (commit 8fb6c578187beb89baeb0865a26845b81e98bd7e) and that didn't help.
 It may be an issue of expression tree vs. expression graph.

 ## Problems

 ### Some things that don't diverge blow the stack:

+All of these blow the stack.

 ~~~~
 (load 'numbers)
+(nth 1000000000 ones)
 (nth 1000 numbers1)
 (nth 1000 numbers1a)
 (nth 1000 (numbers 1))